helloncanella/Testing-React-Native-/README.md

     }

 You are using the constant `credentials` in your tests.
-However, it is defined in the scope of clickOnLoginBtn.
+However, it is defined in the scope of `clickOnLoginBtn`.
 Your specs don’t have access to it.